Tongan nobles

 There are 33 traditional noble titles in the modern Kingdom of Tonga.
 They are all estate holders.
 Twenty titles were established by Siaosi Tupou I with the Constitution of 1875.
-In 1880 he added 11 more.
+In 1880, he added 11 more.
 Tupou II created the titles Lasike in 1894 and Veikune in 1903.
-Sālote Tupou III made in 1921 the title of Tupoutoʻa.
-In the beginning it was forbidden for a noble to have more than one title.
-Later this was made possible.
+Sālote Tupou III created the title of Tupoutoʻa in 1921.
+In the beginning, it was forbidden for a noble to have more than one title.
+Later, this was made possible.